Intoku: Do Good Works in Secret.

 This is something all of us can do.
 Each of us has a role to play in the world, and we make life better for everyone when we fulfill that role in a kind and loving way.
 Intoku provides a method for doing that.
 We just need to be willing to try.

-Alex Chong Do Thompson is a former Marine who now earns his living as a Business Analyst.
+Sensei Alex Kakuyo is a former Marine who now earns his living as a Business Analyst.
 He splits his free time between social justice work, cycling, and deepening his meditation practice.
 Alex has been a Zen practitioner since 2013, and he is training to become a lay minister in the Bright Dawn Center of Oneness Buddhism.
 You can read more of his writing by visiting his blog, The Same Old Zen.